-Immerse yourself in a traditional British theatre experience this Christmas by attending a pantomime, ballet or enjoy some of your favourite Christmas carols.
+When it is dark and cold, it can be hard deciding what to do in London at Christmas.
+Stay indoors and immerse yourself in a traditional British theatre experience by attending a pantomime, ballet or enjoy some of your favourite Christmas carols.

 The Palladium Pantomime

-One of the ultimate British Christmas traditions is going to see a pantomime.
+One of the ultimate British Christmas traditions is going to see a pantomime and it is one of the best Christmas activities in London.
 Following last year’s Olivier award-winning pantomime, Snow White is coming to the London Palladium in 2018 starring Dawn French and Julian Clary.
 It runs from 8th December - 13th January 2019 with matinee and evening performances throughout the festive season.

 Christmas Carols by Candlelight